 Several important limitations are worth acknowledging, characterizing opportunities for future research.
 While our theory should apply generally to all forms of demographic targeting, we tested five common bases (e.g., race, gender, age, SES, and geography).
 Future work could examine other demographics (e.g., ethnicity, sexual orientation, and religious affiliation) and other bases for segmentation and targeting.
 For instance, targeting psychographics (e.g., motherhood) could seem both more relevant and more controllable, and thus perceived as fairer, than targeting demographics (e.g., women).
-We also tested five operationalizations of our moderators (i.e., average physical differences, market research, changeability, firm size, and industry norms), and encourage examination of others.
+We also tested five operationalizations of our moderators (i.e., average physical differences, market research, changeability, firm size, and industry norms), and encourage exploration of others.
 For example, to reduce inferences about intentionality, businesses might consider crafting ads that convey sympathy.
 And opt-in policies could explicitly permit demographic targeting, potentially increasing controllability.

-Other aspects of marketing strategy and other downstream consequences are worth considering, as well.
+Other downstream consequences are worth documenting.
 A firm engaged in demographic targeting may seem more willing to engage in other unethical practices, for instance, such as privacy violations (e.g., customer surveillance).
-And future work could continue to extend our account within and beyond the four "Ps."
-For example, when firms choose to open and operate retail stores in some neighborhoods and not others (e.g., resulting in food deserts; Walker, Keane and Burke 2010), these decisions may be viewed as discriminatory (depending on relevance, controllability, and intentionality).
-Our framework could thus yield similar implications for place (i.e., distribution).
+And future work could extend our account within and beyond the four "Ps."
+For example, when firms choose to open and operate retail stores in some neighborhoods and not others (e.g., resulting in food deserts; Walker, Keane and

+Burke 2010), these decisions may be viewed as discriminatory (depending on relevance and controllability).
+Our framework may thus yield similar implications for place (i.e., distribution).

 Additionally, while we found that consumers were more accepting of demographic targeting when relevance was high (i.e., when membership in the demographic group seemed sufficiently correlated with preferences), targeting decisions are often based on which segment seems most persuadable.
-However, persuasiveness is conceptually distinct from relevance, and consumers may be less accepting of targeting justified only by persuasiveness.
-Our findings thus underscore the need for managers to carefully navigate the efficiency-versus-fairness trade-off posed by demographic targeting-and, in particular, whether its benefits are outweighed by costs (e.g., to fairness perceptions).
+Yet persuasiveness is conceptually distinct from relevance.
+Our findings thus underscore the need for managers to carefully navigate the efficiency-versus-fairness trade-off (Rude and Shaddy) posed by demographic targeting-and, in particular, whether its benefits are outweighed by costs (e.g., to fairness perceptions).
 This is an important managerial question given the results of Study 1C, which demonstrated a negative effect of demographic targeting (vs. broad advertising) on the consequential choice of a gift card.